lukasturcani/vabene/readme.rst

 Simple Example
 ---------------

-This is a quick demonstartion of the API, look at the docs for more detailed examples
+This is a quick demonstration of the API, look at the docs for more detailed examples